Categories: Windows

 1. Weatherstripping – Since the door is removed, make sure to check all weatherstripping as well.
 Examine them for any loose or damaged areas as this can cause them to become loose.
 If the weatherstripping isn’t secured tightly, it can cause unnecessary friction that can make your sliding patio door stick.

 Turn to Homecraft Inc. for your home improvement requirements.
 We are your leading provider of sliding patio doors and wood window installation services.
-Give us call at (302) 798-0302 or fill out our contact form to request a quote.
+Give us a call at (302) 798-0302 or fill out our contact form to request a quote.
 We serve homeowners in Wilmington, Bear and other nearby areas in DE.

 John Zatwarnytsky